Chapter 8 Introduction to the probabilistic programming language Stan

 target += bernoulli_lpmf(correct| inv_logit(alpha + X * beta));

-can be useful if one wants to try other link functions; see exercise 10.4.
+can be useful if one wants to try other link functions; see online exercise G.8.4.

 Finally, the most transparent form (but less efficient) would be the following for-loop: